samsonjs/samhuri.net/public/posts/2016/03/moving-beyond-the-oop-obsession.md

-I really like this style of modularity in C. Using delegation and other patterns you can go a really long way without inheritance too.
+I really like this style of modularity in C and Lisp.
+Using delegation and other patterns you can go a really long way without inheritance too.